 Ms. Liberman holds a Bachelor of Science degree in Finance and Economics from Stern School of Business at NYU, from where she graduated as a Valedictorian.

-Born in Ukraine, Ms. Liberman has been living in New York for over 20 years and currently resides in Tribeca with her husband Stan Liberman, a Senior Vice President at Morgan Stanley, and their three daughters, Frances (Class of 2016) and Erica and Sasha (Class of 2023)
+Born in Ukraine, Ms. Liberman has been living in New York for over 20 years and currently resides in Tribeca with her husband Stan Liberman, a Managing Director at Morgan Stanley, and their three daughters, Frances (Class of 2016) and Erica and Sasha (Class of 2023)

 Manu Rana is a Partner and a Managing Director of Napier Park Capital, a New York-based alternative asset manager, a member of Napier Park’s executive committee, and co-head of Napier Park’s Financial Partners funds.
 Mr. Rana was previously a Managing Director of Old Lane, L.P, acquired by Citigroup in 2007, and its successor businesses until 2013, when Napier Park was spun out of Citigroup by Napier Park’s partners; and joined Old Lane from Lazard Alternative Investments, where he was a Partner and a Managing Director of the firm.
 Mr. Rana focuses on principal investments in financial services and related businesses.

 Mr. Rana has been and is a member of many for-profit and non-profit boards, including a member of the Board of Governors of the International Baccalaureate Organisation (2010-2016), head of the IBO’s finance committee, and head of IBO’s chairperson search committee.